What to Expect When Your Goat is Expecting (Part 1)

 ♫ It’s the most wonderful time of the year. ♪

-Kidding time!
-For many goat owners, they don’t know exactly what to expect when their goat is expecting.
-We’re going to quickly start at hey, I think I’m ready to get my doe bred and end with the big day.
-This is not an intensive, detailed, blow-by-blow post but I will be linking to lots of amazing posts that will give you all that good stuff.
-I just want to let you know what you’re going to be looking for/dealing with throughout the breeding and goat gestation process.
+This is not an intensive, detailed, blow-by-blow post, but I will be linking to lots of amazing posts that will give you all that good stuff.
+I just want to let you know what you’re going to be looking for and dealing with throughout the breeding and goat gestation processes.
+This post is part one of a two part series.

-So I visited Feather & Scale Farm because I suspected one of my does was in heat.
-While I was there we rubbed an old towel on one of the bucks.
-We kept smelling the towel to see if it was sufficiently stinky, but when you’ve been in a barn with bucks for any length of time I guess your olfactory senses just give up.
+So I visited Lone Feather Farm because I suspected one of my does was in heat.
+While I was there, we rubbed an old towel on one of the bucks.
+We kept smelling the towel to see if it was sufficiently stinky, but when you’ve been in a barn with bucks for any length of time, I guess your olfactory senses just give up.
 All we could smell was laundry detergent.
 I hoped it was good enough and dropped it in the front seat of my car on top of my fabric purse.
 It sat there while I chatted and visited with the goats.
 It sat there for the 35 minute drive home.
-Then I pulled my purse out and oh my goodness!
+Then I pulled my purse out, and oh my goodness!
 The smell was unbearable!
-Lesson learned.
-Even if you don’t think the rag smells, put it in an airtight container.

 So you’ve got buck smell somewhere on your homestead, be it an actual buck or your buck rag located near the ladies.
 How do you know when she’s in heat?
-The average cycle is somewhere between 17 to 25 days, with 19 days being the average.
-She is in standing heat (aka: breedable) for only two or three of those days.
-During this standing heat period your goat may show all, some, or none of the following (some just won’t give you any tip off):
+The average cycle is somewhere between 17 and 25 days, with 19 days being the average.
+She is in standing heat (aka breedable) for only two or three of those days.

 - She may flag or wag her tail like a little pendant.
 It’s similar to the flagging you see in kids as they nurse.